 This quaint hotel is the perfect place to stay if you’re on a budget, but still enjoy your own privacy.
 Neat, clean and modern looking room designs make for a lovely dwelling while you’re staying in Taipei!

 The hotel offers 24-hour service, so you’ll never feel neglected or alone!
 The location of the Kae Lin Hotel is a great plus.
-Within a 3 kilometer radius, you’ll have access to 2 temples that attract a lot of attention from tourists and you’ll be just a 1.9-kilometer walk from the famous night market.
+Within a 3 kilometer radius, you’ll have access to 2 temples popular with tourists and you’ll be just a 1.9-kilometer walk from the famous night market.
 With so much action happening all around you, you’ll cut your travel costs during your stay in half by choosing this conveniently-placed dwelling!

 Best Luxury Hotel in Taipei – Mandarin Oriental Taipei